walikhancodes/WordSplitter/README.md

 java WordSplitter [dictionary] [string]

 and the output should be the string with spaces inserted, or \No splitting found." if no such splitting exists.
-For example, using the sample words.txt and running java WordSplitter words.txt thisisthereason should give an output like this is the reason while running
+For example, using the sample words.txt and running:

+java WordSplitter words.txt thisisthereason

+should give an output like:

+this is the reason

+while running,

 java WordSplitter words.txt zzzyyyxxx

-should give the output
+should give the output:

 No splitting found.